What Does it Take to Be a Human Resources Assistant?

 - Contract Clerk

 In 2016, there was an estimated number of 141,500 jobs in the United States for Human Resources Assistant.
 There is little to no growth in job opportunities for Human Resources Assistant.
-Due to new job openings and attrition, there will be an average of 15,100 job openings in this field each year.
+The BLS estimates 15,100 yearly job openings in this field.

 The states with the most job growth for HR Assistant are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.